mattfreer/vagrant-docker/README.md

 A vagrant provision of a base ubuntu 12.04 (3.8 kernel) with docker already installed

 This is just a wrapper for the vagrant docker image at: https://oss-binaries.phusionpassenger.com/vagrant/boxes/

 Installs:
 * lxc-docker (as this is docker-io)
 * git (so you can clone docker images via git)
+* symlinks dotfiles for vim and tmux

 Usage
 ------